inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/terraform_gcp/readme.md

 **TERRAFORM DESTROY**
 <br>
-run `terraform destroy` will look at state file and check what changes need to be made to get rid of the resources.
+Running `terraform destroy` will look at state file and check what changes need to be made to get rid of the resources.
 - The plan is returned providing have a list of resources to be destroyed and their details.
 - The terraform.tfstate.backup file is updated with the current state before the change.
 - The terraform.tfstate file is updated with the state after the change.

 [more on state files](https://www.devopsschool.com/blog/what-is-terraform-tfstate-backup-file-in-terraform/)

+<br><br>
 ## USING VARIABLES

-*** in prod you would normally create custom roles for each service.
 7. Enable the APIs.
 - I AM
 - I AM Credentials

-Back a couple steps